omeka/everywhere-enduser/collectionviewer/CollectionViewer_Technical.md

 ### Tagging
 Ensure that your tags are systematically applied (that you do not have both “cat” and “cats,” for example).

-You might want to create a list of key tags, as a controlled vocabulary, which users creating content can consult when tagging items.
+You might want to create a list of key tags, as a controlled vocabulary, which those creating content can consult when tagging items.
 This will help ensure systematic application and consistency.

 ### Best Practices: Item Files
 Supported file types: